gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 This hook accepts the same parameters as the `gatsbyImageData` field in your GraphQL queries.
 They are automatically translated to the proper Contentful Image API parameters.

-Here is are the most relevant ones:
+Here are the most relevant ones:

 - width: maximum 4000
 - height: maximum 4000